Table of Contents

 - As part of our efforts to keep our websites safe and secure.

-- We may use the personal information we collect from our customers and their users in connection with the services we provide for a range of reasons, including to:
+- We may use the personal information we collect from you when contacting us, when enquiring about using our services, or from our customers and their users in connection with the services we provide for a range of reasons, including to:

 - Process and complete transactions, and send related information, including transaction confirmations and invoices;